 You can find many of the original works from the Duomo here, from Giovanni Pisano, Duccio da Buoninsegna, and Donatello.

-Santa Maria della Scala
+Santa Maria Della Scala

 Wander the Streets

 One of my favorite activities in towns and cities is: to get lost.
 I highly recommend doing so in Siena as well.

 Stroll the pretty streets of Siena and enjoy the (almost completely) car-free town center with its many side streets and numerous little shops and cafes.

-I am not into drinking wine, but if you are, pick one of restaurants on the side streets, order a glass, and enjoy La Dolce Vita.
+I am not into drinking wine, but if you are, pick one of the restaurants on the side streets, order a glass, and enjoy La Dolce Vita.
 Or as I would do, order a lot of gelatos and end your day this way.